EdwinSch/react-joblisting-filters/README.md

 ## Joblisting with Filters (React)

-A small React project with a sign-up form for a (mock) newsletter.
-The form validates and returns feedback to the user.
-Showcasing: input/forms, form validation, data/state handling and dynmamic styling.
-Made in Vite + CSS.
+A SPA with (mock) joblistings.
+The user can filter by different listing categories.
+Showcasing: JSON data handling, filtering, state handling, CDD and dynmamic styling.

 ### Live Demo